NCVotes/results-ingestor/README.md

 `ingestor_county.py` is a simple web app that downloads a county result file or a county contest file and ingest it into the database.
 It is now running at http://152.2.32.233:5006/ingestor_county.

-They are written bokeh in python, and can be run as `bokeh serve ingestor_precinct.py ingestor_county.py --allow-websocket-origin=*`
+They are written by bokeh in python, and can be run as `bokeh serve ingestor_precinct.py ingestor_county.py --allow-websocket-origin=*`

 ## Database Structure